 The inexpensive Barlow lenses that come with department store telescopes can

-actually cause enough of these problems to render them nearly useless,
+actually cause enough problems to render them nearly useless, especially

-especially glare.
-One might reasonably have had such expectations from the
+because of glare.
+You might reasonably have had such expectations from the

 trusty old Barlow shown here.
 It only cost me about $8.00 back in the 60's.